CA-IRA ORPHAN’S PROJECT

 Situated on the coast of Leogane, Haiti exists Ca-Ira, an orphanage known for pouring out love and care for orphans and children from impoverished families.
 For years, this orphanage has saved countless children from starvation, sexual abuse and the lies of voodooism.
 Yet, on the 12th of January, 2010 Ca-Ira experienced a major setback to their mission.
 The two-story building that housed the living quarters for the children was completely destroyed by the destructive earthquake, killing five orphans and two of the orphanage staff members.
 The school center and the church that sheltered 220 pupils and 20 teachers also collapsed.

 Today, the center has 75 children and 15 staff members.
 It is temporarily housed outside of Port-au-Prince in Tabarre, on a small property which has been given to the orphanage for two years.
 The girls sleep in a small 50m2 temporary wood shelter.
 The boys and members of staff are living in tents.
 In total, the property on which the orphanage is currently situated is less than 90m2 and lacks proper sanitation facilities.
-To help Ca-Ira return to the hope they once brought the children, we have partnered with the orphanage to reestablish a children’s village where
+To help Ca-Ira return to the hope they once brought the children, we partnered with the orphanage to reestablish a children’s village where

 - 144 children will find refuge